There are three tiers of Seasearch recording.

 You will need the latest version of Adobe Acrobat Reader (N.B. we are aware of issues with Preview on Macs - please use Acrobat Reader as a workaround) installed on your computer to read and print out these files.
 If you don't have it already it's available for free from the Adobe Website

 There are also Special Projects with their own recording methodology.
-These currently cover sea fans, crawfish and a five-minute fish survey (originally developed for Scotland but can be used anywhere).
+These currently cover sea fans and crawfish.

 Sea Fan Surveys